Sam Katzman: Twilight of the serials

-Transfer to teen movies
+New emphasis on teen movies

-By the mid-1950s television was making inroads into the action market.
-The Weissmuller series ended in 1955.
-Serials were gradually phased out, now with all-time-low budgets and consisting largely of action scenes from older serials.
-The last ones were The Adventures of Captain Africa (an aborted sequel to The Phantom, 1955), Perils of the Wilderness (1956), and Blazing the Overland Trail (1956).
-Instead, Katzman decided to focus on films that would appeal to the 15-25 age group, which meant more sci-fi, horror, and rock-'n'-roll musicals.
+By the mid-1950s Sam Katzman decided to focus on films that would appeal to the 15-25 age group, which meant more science-fiction, horror, and rock-'n'-roll musicals.

 In August 1954 Katzman said he had 14 films lined up, with four more to come, and had assigned four writers to projects: Curt Siodmak to The Creature with the Atom Brain, Berne Giler on Dressed to Kill, Ray Buffum on a juvenile delinquency story, and Robert E. Kent on a Western.

 Creature with the Atom Brain (1955) led to a series of science fiction films, such as It Came from Beneath the Sea (1955), with effects from Ray Harryhausen.
 That was produced by Charles H. Schneer who had worked with Katzman for a number of years; Schneer and Harryhausen went on to make Earth vs. the Flying Saucers (1956) for Katzman before Schneer left to form his own unit at Columbia.

 Katzman still made westerns such as The Gun That Won the West (1955), Seminole Uprising (1955), Blackjack Ketchum, Desperado (1955) and Duel on the Mississippi (1955), swashbucklers like Pirates of Tripoli (1955) and crime films such as New Orleans Uncensored (1955), Chicago Syndicate (1955), The Crooked Web (1955), The Houston Story (1956), Miami Exposé (1956) and Inside Detroit (1956).
 He also did the occasional thriller like Uranium Boom (1956).

 His work had an increasing focus on teens, however.
 Teen-Age Crime Wave (1955) and Rumble on the Docks (1956) were teen-oriented crime films.
 He also started making musicals again with rockabilly music.